mohamedfawas/learn-go/notes/README.md

-This notes are created from lectures of Tech with tim.
+This notes are created while learning basics of go lang